 No such dramas today.
 The Giulia’s seating position is straight and can be near or far and low or high.
 It has a perfectly sited steering wheel of brilliant size and girth, and which extends further than that of any rival.
 It’s even pretty round, by the standards of the class.

-If you’re looking for the last word in infotainment and connectivity, however, you’ll not find it here, but the heating and ventilation dials are at least straightforward.
+If you’re looking for the last word in infotainment and connectivity, you’ll not find it here, but as time goes on that bothers us less.
+There’s a modest-sized touchscreen with an additional tunnel-mounted rotary controller, which talks to smartphones, has navigation and messaging and handsfree calling and, honestly, what more do you need?
+The heating and ventilation dials are straightforward too.